 What to know

-- Bard responds to your prompts — do check Bard’s other response drafts for slightly different answers.
-Use the “Google it” button to look up search queries related to your prompt (if needed).
+- Because it is connected to the web, you can use its “Google it” button to look up search queries related to your prompt (if needed).

-After many speculations and introductory debacles, Google’s Bard is finally here.
-Well, sort of!
-Available to users in the UK and the US, that too for an experimental preview only, Bard’s features and capabilities have created quite the buzz.
-If you’re someone who’s looking to jump on the bandwagon, here’s how you can get access to it and start using Google’s AI chatbot, Bard.
+After an early experimental preview, Google’s Bard is finally here for everyone.
+Available to users around the world, Bard’s features and capabilities have created quite the buzz, especially lately thanks to important feature updates.
+If you’re someone who’s looking to jump on the bandwagon, here’s how you can start using Google’s AI chatbot, Bard.
 Let’s begin.

 How to get started with Google Bard